openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 following methods are currently available in OpenMC:

 .. list-table:: Comparison of Estimators
-   :widths: 25 25 25 25
    :header-rows: 1
+   :widths: 10 30 30 30

    * - Estimator
      - Description
      - Pros
      - Cons
    * - ``simulation_averaged``
      - Accumulates total active ray lengths in each FSR over all iterations, improving the estimate of the volume in each cell each iteration.
      - * Virtually unbiased after several iterations
        * Asymptotically approaches the true analytical volume
        * Typically most efficient in terms of speed vs. accuracy
      - * Higher variance
        * Can lead to negative fluxes and numerical instability in pathological cases
    * - ``naive``
      - Treats the volume as composed only of the active ray length through each FSR per iteration, being a biased but numerically consistent ratio estimator.
      - * Low variance
        * Unlikely to result in negative fluxes
-       * Recommended in cases where ``simulation_averaged`` is unstable
+       * Recommended in cases where the simulation averaged estimator is unstable
      - * Biased estimator
        * Requires more rays or longer active ray length to mitigate bias
    * - ``hybrid`` (default)
-     - Applies the ``naive`` estimator to all cells that contain an external (fixed) source contribution.
-Applies the ``simulation_avearged`` estimator to all other cells.
+     - Applies the naive estimator to all cells that contain an external (fixed) source contribution.
+Applies the simulation averaged estimator to all other cells.
-     - * Best of both worlds, with the high accuracy/low bias of ``simulation_averaged`` in most cells and the stability of ``naive`` in cells with fixed sources
+     - * High accuracy/low bias of the simulation averaged estimator in most cells
+       * Stability of the naive estimator in cells with fixed sources
-     - * Can lead to slightly negative fluxes in cells where the ``simulation_averaged`` estimator is used
+     - * Can lead to slightly negative fluxes in cells where the simulation averaged estimator is used
    * - ``segment_corrected``
-     - Similar to the ``simulation_averaged`` estimator, but also adjusts segment lengths such that the total tracklength through an FSR each iteration is equal to the expected value derived from the simulation-averaged quantity.
+     - Similar to the simulation averaged estimator, but also adjusts segment lengths such that the total tracklength through an FSR each iteration is equal to the expected value derived from the simulation-averaged quantity.
-     - * Similar numerical performance to ``simulation_averaged``
+     - * Similar numerical performance to the simulation averaged estimator
        * Unlikely to result in negative fluxes
-       * Recommended in cases where ``simulation_averaged`` is unstable
+       * Recommended in cases where the simulation averaged estimator is unstable
      - * More expensive due to need to ray trace through the geometry twice

 These estimators can be selected by setting the ``volume_estimator`` field in the